Biden spends day in Portland talking infrastructure, arrives in Seattle for Earth Day events

 In an op-ed Thursday in The Seattle Times, Jamal Raad and Sam Ricketts, co-founders of the climate advocacy group Evergreen Action, urged Biden to quickly pass a legislative package through a budget reconciliation bill to supercharge clean-energy investments.

 “The president’s legacy is at stake.
-Failing to pass this bill now will mean failure to meet the moment, and missing our last best chance to avert climate catastrophe,” wrote Raad and Ricketts, who are both former political advisers to Inslee.
+Failing to pass this bill now will mean failure to meet the moment, and missing our last best chance to avert climate catastrophe,” wrote Raad and Ricketts, both former political advisers to Inslee.

 After the Seward Park event, Biden is scheduled to make an afternoon appearance at Green River College in Auburn, where he’ll speak at the Mel Lindbloom Student Union.
 There, Biden will discuss “his recent actions to lower costs and give families more breathing room, and will call on Congress to pass his plan to lower health care and energy costs,” according to the White House.